hytechclub/web-102/Week04/README.md

-# Week 4: Functions
+# Week 4: Buttons & Functions
 This lesson introduces ways to make JavaScript more usable.
 These concepts will be used throughout the remainder of the course.
-This lesson covers:
-- Separate JavaScript Files
-- Buttons
+This shows how to use JavaScript functions to create working buttons.

 ## Warm Up
 Prompt the students with the following, and allow them to ponder it briefly:

 - How many different buttons might you find on a website?
 - Based on how we currently make our webpages, do you foresee any problems as our websites become more complex?

 Discussion will take place during the lecture.
-The purpose of this will be to help the students understand _why_ it is important to split up code into multiple files.
+The purpose of this will be to help the students understand _why_ it is important to use buttons instead of simply run all the code when the page loads.

-## Lecture
-The lecture introduces the following concepts:
-- External JS Files
-- Buttons

-## Follow-Along Activity
+## Lecture: Buttons
+The [presentation](Buttons.pptx) covers functions and buttons.

-Create a Darth Vader soundboard: [SoundboardFollowAlongInstructions.md](SoundboardFollowAlongInstructions.md)
+## Code-Along: Darth Vader Soundboard
+Walk through the [code-along instructions](SoundboardCodeAlong.md) with the students to build a simple Darth Vader "sound"board (not using real sound).

 ## Review Activity
 For this activity, the students will be split up into 3 teams.
 Each team will be given a whiteboard to fill out their answers.
 In a virtual setting, breakout rooms can be utilized.
 Teams should only be able to talk amongst themselves, and there can be one instructor per room checking answers.